wabiverse/MetaverseKit/Sources/MaterialX/source/MaterialXFormat/External/PugiXML/readme.txt

-pugixml 1.9 - an XML processing library
+PugiXML 1.9 - an XML processing library

-Copyright (C) 2006-2018, by Arseny Kapoulkine (arseny.kapoulkine@gmail.com) Report bugs and download new versions at http://pugixml.org/
+Copyright (C) 2006-2018, by Arseny Kapoulkine (arseny.kapoulkine@gmail.com) Report bugs and download new versions at http://PugiXML.org/

-This is the distribution of pugixml, which is a C++ XML processing library, which consists of a DOM-like interface with rich traversal/modification capabilities, an extremely fast XML parser which constructs the DOM tree from an XML file/buffer, and an XPath 1.0 implementation for complex data-driven
+This is the distribution of PugiXML, which is a C++ XML processing library, which consists of a DOM-like interface with rich traversal/modification capabilities, an extremely fast XML parser which constructs the DOM tree from an XML file/buffer, and an XPath 1.0 implementation for complex data-driven